Thebeleiver1/MarketPlace/README.md

 ## User Stories

-Preliminary user stories were collected in Trello, with more detailed user stories subsequently created.
+User stories were collected in paper and Trello, with more detailed user stories subsequently created.

+During the process it was found every user have different viewpoint of browsing website and everybody some stories were distinctive.
+During this process it also help us to think differently and make a better verion.

 ### Preliminary User Stories

 ![trello](readmedocs/ustory.png)